-Many municipalities want to make their power supply substantially independent from fossil energy in terms of heat, electricity and traffic while at the same time retaining value-adding activities, income and jobs in the region.
+Many municipalities want to make their energy supply substantially independent from fossil energy in terms of heat, electricity and mobility while at the same time retaining value-adding activities, income and jobs in the region.
 As part of klimaaktiv, e5 provides consultancy and certification services to towns and municipalities that are committed to energy transition and climate protection.
-A network of highly qualified federal state consultants and a standardised rating scheme across Europe make it easier for the e5 municipalities to define measures in six central core areas of operation and also to allow their progress to be rated by independent experts.
+A network of highly qualified e5 advisors and a standardised rating scheme across Europe make it easier for the e5 municipalities to define measures in six central core areas of operation and also to allow their progress to be rated by independent experts.

 “e” stands for energy

 The e5 programme was developed by Energieinstitut Vorarlberg during the 1990s based on the Swiss “Energiestadt” (energy town) model.
 In 2004, the federal states which were already participating, i.e. Salzburg, Tirol and Vorarlberg, in partnership with klimaaktiv, formed a national e5 office to develop and disseminate the programme across Austria.
 20 percent of Austrians now live in e5 municipalities and regions, and seven out of nine Austrian federal states are participating in the programme.

 The “e” in e5 stands for energy.
 The higher the implementation level for energy and climate protection measures in a municipality or town, the greater is the number of “e” awarded – much like stars in the restaurant industry.